Neargye/nameof/doc/reference.md

 ## `NAMEOF`

-* Obtains simple (unqualified) name of variable, function, macro.
+* Obtains name of variable, function, macro.

 * Returns `nameof::cstring` - constexpr implementation of an string.
 Marked `constexpr` and `noexcept`.